embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ## Gateway Manual AC Control Ack

+- **Description**: This ack is used for notifiying the user about any manual AC control activity that has happened.

 |    Parameter Name    | Example Value | Value Type | Value Range |
 | :------------------: | :-----------: | :--------: | :---------: |
 |       PacketId       |       4       |   Number   |      4      |